 The Helix Twilight Luxe combines pocketed coils and memory foam to give you the best aspects of both materials—the supportive pushback of an innerspring mattress with the plush contouring feel of foam—in a single bed.
 This marriage of support and pressure relief makes the Helix Twilight Luxe a great pick for side sleepers who prefer a firmer mattress.

 In this mattress, supportive coils keep the spine aligned and cradle the hips and shoulders—which bear most of the body’s weight in the side sleeping position—while a layer of memory foam relieves pressure from the joints and back.
 This option doesn’t skimp on comfort, either.
 It’s topped with a breathable gel material that keeps the bed feeling plush and comfy without sacrificing support.

 As the firmest model out of all of Amerisleep’s memory foam beds, the Amerisleep AS1 suits back and stomach sleepers alike, providing pressure relief and support in both positions.
-A Celliant cover makes up the top layer of the bed and offers cooling, heat-wicking properties.
 Two layers of supportive foam provide durability and cushioning, which stomach and back sleepers may enjoy.